Anushkajn228/MoneyMap/README.md

-# ExpenseTracker
+# Expense_Tracker

-The ExpenseTracker repository is a web application developed using the MERN stack, designed to help users manage their expenses.
+It's a web application developed using the MERN stack, designed to help users manage their expenses.
 The application allows users to create and manage their accounts, add, edit, delete and view their expenses in pie-chart.

 ## Functionality